hipertipo/hTools2/README.md

 Support
 -------

-Work on hTools2 has been partially funded by users and collaborators.
+Work on hTools2 is partially funded by users and collaborators.

+I am specially grateful to the following designers who have comissioned new functionality for hTools2:

 - Nikola Djurek, [Typonine](http://typonine.com/)
 - Bas Jacobs, [Underware](http://underware.nl/)